ROCm/HIP/docs/how-to/performance_guidelines.rst

 Device memory is accessed via 32-, 64-, or 128-byte transactions that must be naturally aligned.
-Maximizing memory throughput involves coalescing memory accesses of threads within a warp into minimal transactions, following optimal access patterns, using properly sized and aligned data types, and padding data when necessary.
+Maximizing memory throughput involves coalescing memory (see: :ref:`data transfer`) accesses of threads within a warp into minimal transactions, following optimal access patterns, using properly sized and aligned data types, and padding data when necessary.

 Global memory instructions support reading or writing data of specific sizes (1, 2, 4, 8, or 16 bytes) that are naturally aligned.
 If the size and alignment